-The eight-mile Caples Lake to Emigrant Lake Trail hike is one of the more gorgeous paths to wander in the Carson Pass Emigrant Trail area.
+The four-mile Caples Lake to Emigrant Lake Trail hike is one of the most gorgeous paths to wander in the Carson Pass Emigrant Trail area.
 Your pooch is welcome off leash if they are under strict control and have excellent recall.
 Bring a leash for your pooch just in case, and you should also bring doggy cleanup bags and extra water for you both.

 You and Fido will start out at the western end of Caples Lake right off Highway 88 at the dam.
 You can camp at Caples Lake if you want to stay the night or the weekend, but you will need a pass from the ranger’s station or visitor’s center.

 For the first two miles of the trip, you and your little buddy will be following the shoreline of Caples Lake, which is a pawesome sight at any time of the year, but during the spring and early summer, you will be bombarded by brilliant blues, yellows, reds, purples, and oranges from the different varieties of wildflowers around the lake.
 Speaking of the lake, it is crystal clear, and you can see the reflection of the surrounding Sierra Nevada Mountain Range.
 Great photo op here.

 Most of the trail is natural with dirt and patches of grass, but you will be climbing over some small rocks and around larger boulders to stay on the upward path toward Emigrant Lake.
 Yes, the trail starts to ascend after two and a half miles, and you will need to cross over Emigrant Creek several times to continue on the trail.
 In the creek, you are going to be able to spot some of the beautiful brook trout the area is famous for.
 There are also plenty of colorful wildflowers here just like all the other areas of this hike.